Lift Kits - What You Need to Know

 The increase in tyre size you want will dictate the amount of lift it will require.

-If you're considering a lift kit upgrade for your 4x4 or need more information, chat to your friendly local Jax Tyres for help.
+If you're considering a lift kit upgrade for your 4x4 or need more information, chat to your friendly local JAX Tyres for help.

 Lift kits are legal in Australia.
 However, they're limited by the height they are allowed to be altered to, which depends on the individual state you live in.
 For information about your specific state, see the earlier section in our article for more details.